-Home arrives on digital from the 24th January 2022.
+Home arrives on digital from the 24th of January 2022.

-Unfortunately, despite some beautiful cinematography and heartfelt performances, Potente’s movie never leaves the starting blocks.
-Here Home’s problems centre on a redemptive arc that often feels disjointed and clichéd.
+Despite some beautiful cinematography and heartfelt performances, Potente’s movie never leaves the starting blocks due to a redemptive arc that often feels disjointed and clichéd.
 It is clear from the outset that Marvin has left one prison only to enter another.
-However, we are denied the opportunity to fully understand the social reactions to his release and the murder that still haunts the town.
+However, we are denied the opportunity to fully understand the social reactions to his release and the murder attached to his name that still haunts the town.
 This creates a jigsaw missing half its pieces as Marvin attempts to navigate the townsfolk and his place in their midst.
-In addition to this, the relationship Marvin develops with Delta feels far too simplistic in its tone and substance, a mere plot point rather than a meaningful meeting of souls.
+In addition to this, the relationship Marvin develops with Delta feels far too simplistic in its tone and substance.

-However, despite the problems at the heart of Potente’s debut, there are sparks of brilliance in a movie that relies on the performances at its core.
-For example, Home’s cinematography at times embodies the style of a classic Western, the horse replaced by a skateboard as Marvin rides into town to face community justice.
+However, despite the problems at the heart of Potente’s debut, there are sparks of brilliance, Home’s cinematography at times embodies the style of a classic Western, with the horse replaced by a skateboard as Marvin rides into town to face a twisted community justice.
 Equally impressive is Mclaughlin’s performance as he embodies the tortured soul of a man longing for inner peace that may never come.
-But are these nuggets of potential enough to keep the audience’s attention?
-The answer to this question is likely to be no, in what is an interesting but frustrating debut feature.
+But are these nuggets of potential enough to keep the audience’s attention in what is an interesting but frustrating debut feature?
+I fear not.